 How do I get my old computer to you?

 Since this is a non-profit scheme, I ask that clients either drop computers to me in person or use a courier.
-A typical courier-van delivery in London will cost between £10 and £15.
+A typical courier delivery in London will cost between £10 and £15.

-Your old Mac could make a huge difference to someone.
+Your old Mac could make a huge difference to a child in a a London school.
 If you would like to donate, please get in touch.